chubbymaggie/PIE/README.md

 ```

 Couple of points to note:
-- One might see a debug error about missing `RESULT` file, depending on whether or not it's
+- One might see a debug output about missing `RESULT` file, depending on whether
-  the first time this script was run.
+  script was run for the first time.
 - The `Fatal error: exception Invalid_argument("Index past end of list")` is thrown when all
   postconditions for a particular function have been tested.
 I would suppress this at some point.